gvcallen/parax/README.md

 pip install git+https://github.com/gvcallen/distreqx.git
 ``

-## Motivation
+## Overview

-**Parax** aims to provide a parametric modeling foundation for libraries like [Equinox](https://github.com/patrick-kidger/equinox).

-Although Equinox has a strong filtering system, it lacks the ability to attach metadata and natively apply constraints/parameterizations to model parameters.
-This is desired in both machine learning and scientific modeling (for example, in constrained optimization or probabilistic inference).

-This library implements a number of features to make these tasks more accessible while still following Equinox's core principles.
+**Parax** aims to provide a foundation for **parametric modeling**, with focus on library like [Equinox](https://github.com/patrick-kidger/equinox).
+"Parametric modeling" means modeling with focus on the concept of a parameter as an *array with metadata*.
+This includes parameterizations, constraints, units and more.
+Note that although the features in this library are strictly *opt-in* (i.e. they can be used alongside existing PyTree models), Parax also aims to be a foundation for frameworks to be built on top of, and therefore several handy tools are provided to make this more accessible.

-The design was motivated by several libraries which offer similar solutions, such as [Flax](https://github.com/google/flax), [paramax](https://github.com/danielward27/paramax), and [PyTorch](https://github.com/pytorch/pytorch).
+The design was motivated by several others libraries, including [Flax](https://github.com/google/flax), [paramax](https://github.com/danielward27/paramax), and [PyTorch](https://github.com/pytorch/pytorch).

 ## Example 1: Constrained Parameters

-`parax.Param` represents a simple wrapper around a JAX array, whereas `parax.Constrained` allows for arbitrary constraints to be used by both bounded and unbounded optimizers.
-Both classes implement `parax.AbstractFreeVariable` and `parax.AbstractVariable`.
-The latter implements several dunders via the experimental `__jax_array__` interface, allowing `Array`-like behaviour without explicit unwrapping.
+While `parax.Param` simply represents a JAX array with metadata, `parax.Constrained` also caters for built-in *constraints*.
+Both classes override `parax.AbstractVariable`, providing array-like behaviour via `__jax_array__`.

-The example below demonstrates defining a parameter with an interval constraint, and then using it in an expression.
+The example below demonstrates defining a constrained parameter, and then using it in a JAX expression.

 ```python
 import jax.numpy as jnp